codeforequity-at/botium-connector-inbenta/README.md

 Known issues: Supports just english, and it is not possible to automate it (voting ID is generated for every conversation)

+### INBENTA_EDITOR_API_KEY
+Inbenta Editor API is required for download/upload Test Set.
+You can read about it [here](https://developers.inbenta.io/chatbot/editor-api/editor-api-setup)

+### INBENTA_EDITOR_SECRET
+Inbenta Editor API is required for download/upload Test Set.
+You can read about it [here](https://developers.inbenta.io/chatbot/editor-api/editor-api-setup)

+### INBENTA_EDITOR_PERSONAL_SECRET
+Inbenta Personal Secret is required for download/upload Test Set.
+You can read about it [here](https://help.inbenta.com/en/general/platform-overview/administration/managing-credentials-for-developers/managing-your-ups-tokens/)